SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: Evaluation

-The comparison between configurations 1 and 2 isolates the effect of the ShadowPod strategy on the same workload type (StatefulSet).
-The comparison between configurations 2 and 3 isolates the effect of identity swap (and its associated agent-assisted transfer path) on the same workload type.
-The comparison between configurations 2 and 4 reveals the effect of workload type (StatefulSet vs.\ Deployment).
+The comparison between SS-Seq-Reg and SS-Shadow-Reg isolates the effect of the ShadowPod strategy on the same workload type (StatefulSet).
+The comparison between SS-Shadow-Reg and SS-Swap-Dir reflects two simultaneous changes: the identity swap procedure and the switch from registry to agent-assisted direct transfer; the lower Transferring time of SS-Swap-Dir (~0.19\,s vs.~5.6\,s) is attributable to the direct transfer mode, not to the identity swap itself.
+The comparison between SS-Shadow-Reg and D-Shadow-Reg reveals the effect of workload type (StatefulSet vs.\ Deployment) under the same ShadowPod strategy and registry transfer mode.